 A good settlement offer is one that accounts for your past, present, and future damages.
 Additionally, it takes your physical pain and emotional suffering into account.

 Remember: by accepting a settlement offer, you forfeit your right to pursue additional funds later.
 So, you must be absolutely sure that a potential settlement meets your needs.
 We can advise you on what makes a good settlement offer after reviewing your case’s circumstances.
+If you determine that settlement isn’t enough, we can negotiate with the insurance company on your behalf to get you the compensation you need.
+If negotiations fail, we can take your case to court and help you recover the most compensation we can.

-How Long will It Take to Settle Your Injury Claim?
+How Long Will It Take to Settle Your Injury Claim?

 We will give your case the attention to detail it deserves; we will not rush the process.
 It can take days, weeks, or months to settle your case.
 It all depends on your circumstances.